erikj/presentations/gitgithubncareol/slides/git-branching-workflow.md

 $ git commit -m "add columns to table project; #99"
 $ git push -u origin feature-99-add-columns-to-project # push to origin
 ```

+!SLIDE

+# GitHub Issues: Issue Number

+including the issue number, prefixed w/ `#` will associate w/ the issue and cause the commit to be displayed on and linked from the issue's page

+- **TODO** include example(s)

+!SLIDE

+# GitHub Issues: Issue Number

+- issues can also be closed from commit messages, w/ `fixes` `closes`, *etc.* before commit number:

+  - `fixes`
+  - `fixed`
+  - `fix`
+  - `closes`
+  - `close`
+  - `closed`

+!SLIDE

+# GitHub Issues: Issue Number

+- good to separate issue identifier from message w/ some delimiter
+  - want to avoid "apply required CSS fix #99" from closing `#99`
+  - "apply required CSS fix; #99" doesn't close `#99`
+  - but if we did intend close the issue: "apply required CSS; fix #99"